xianghui/javascript101/content/lessons/1-2-variables.md

 Javascript does auto type conversion when you assign a value to a variable.
 It tries its best to determine the type of your variable/expression.
 JS also performs type coercion when an expression contains multiple types.
+You are allow to concatenate different data types (e.g. a string with a number) like in the case of Java.

 ```javascript
 1 / 10; //0.1